Chiropractic for Older Adults

 - preventing new problems from developing and improving overall wellness

-Dr. Tracy Leach treats many seniors in her practice, and sees first hand the benefits they enjoy from this natural form of health care.
+I treat many seniors in my practice, and see the benefits they enjoy from this natural form of health care.

 Some areas of concern for the senior patient may include: